What are the Effects of CBD?

 Many scientists believe the endocannabinoid system (ECS) promotes balance in the body.
 Each receptor sends signals that initiate homeostasis or balance.

 Discovered in the early nineties by scientist Dr. Lumir Hanus, while investigating how the psychoactive compound THC reacts with our internal system.
-They unearthed the way the body produces its own compounds, that showed a similar effect to that of the cannabinoids found in cannabis.
+They unearthed the way the body produces its own compounds, which showed a similar effect to that of the cannabinoids found in cannabis.

 Therefore it was named the ‘endocannabinoid system’.
 Because of its ability to make your body create its own cannabinoids.
 The ECS is comprised of CB1 and CB2 receptors.
 The CB1 cannabinoid receptors are predominantly found in the brain and the central nervous system (CNS).
 While CB2 receptors are mostly found in the immune system.